arye-dov-eidelman/arye-dov-eidelman.github.io/_posts/2020-02-02-migrating_data_across_database_engines_with_rails_6.markdown

     # Load all record from the database.
     # .to_a forces eager loading of records before the connected database is changed
-    # by changing the result from an ActiveRecord_Relation  to an array of in records.
+    # by changing the result from an ActiveRecord_Relation  to an array of records.
     records = model.all.to_a

     # Change over to the destination database.